-We have broken down the details of brewing a fine cuppa with our post “Infusion Confusion” now, let’s put the record straight on ‘Multi Steeping’ your tea.
+We have broken down the details of brewing a fine cuppa with our post “Infusion Confusion” now, let’s put the record straight on ‘Multi Steeping Tea’ your tea.

 Loose Leaf Tea

 This is an important step.
 It’s not the fault of the leaves as they carry on doing what YOU put them there to do!

 Add more water to start the second infusion, releasing another round of flavor.
 Allow more time; I usually double my original infusion time.
 You may enjoy this cup more than the first; it has a roundness or smoothness, most pleasing.

 At Local Tea Company, we add the first and second infusion together, making what we believe is the perfect cuppa.
 We call this “Multi Fusion”

 Go ahead and infuse your leaves once again.
 You can continue this process until the leaves offer you no more surprises.
 If you are infusing a rolled leaf, you will certainly be rewarded with many infusions, a cut leaf, not so many.
 Our oolongs offer at least 4 steeps, and my personal favorite for beautiful multi fusion flavors is Goji Green.

-Multi-steeping is also one reason we love using tea makers with pressure release bottoms to brew loose leaf tea.
+Multi-steeping is also why we love using tea makers with pressure-release bottoms to brew loose-leaf tea.
 The lid keeps the leaves moist and fresh if you are away from your tea-making duties.
 You can also place the tea maker in the refrigerator if not using till later in the day or even the next day.

 Enjoy multi-infusions as you drink loose-leaf tea, and keep in mind the great value loose-leaf tea offers long after a tea bag is discarded.